-It is important to remember that malamutes are a stubborn breed, much like huskies themselves, thus training them might become a challenge at times.
+It is important to remember that malamutes are a stubborn breed, much like huskies themselves.
+Thus, training them might become a challenge at times.

 # 5 – Dalmatians

 Dalmatians are an extremely energetic breed, which their endurance levels and energy often surpassing that of the huskies themselves.
-Due to their temperament, intelligence, friendliness, and overall playfulness, the Dalmatian breed is the one considered extremely compatible to huskies.
+Due to their temperament, intelligence, friendliness, and overall playfulness, the Dalmatian breed is the one considered extremely compatible with huskies.

 # 6 – Golden Retrievers

 Just like Labrador Retrievers, Golden Retrievers get along really well with huskies.
 They are extremely playful and caring dogs, known particularly for their low aggression levels, so chances of fights will be significantly lowered with a Golden Retriever around.